-Nominations will include evidence showing how the changes have occurred as a result of the process of evaluation or as a result of the evaluation’s findings.
+Nominations need to include evidence showing how the changes have occurred as a result of the process of evaluation or as a result of the evaluation’s findings.
 Although the changes need not have occurred immediately, nominations will demonstrate a probable causal link between the evaluation process or products, on the one hand, and the changes in policies and/or programs, on the other.

 Nominators’ assertions about the extent and nature of the changes created by the evaluation must be supported by documentary evidence, including statements from third parties who are familiar with those changes in policies or practices.

-This award recognises emerging evaluators who have been working in the field of evaluation for fewer than five years.
+This Award recognises emerging evaluators who have been working in the field of evaluation for fewer than five years.
 In this time, they will have made a made a significant contribution to the profession or practice of evaluation and will have demonstrated both quality and effectiveness in their work.
 Contributions may include evidence of leadership in professional activities or substantial accomplishments in their work.

 This Award recognises exemplary evaluation work that has substantially enhanced the social good.
 Social good is defined as benefits that are experienced by the community.
 This Award is particularly focused on evaluation work which both recognises and helps to redress inequalities in society.
 It is concerned with promoting access and equity for communities or groups which experience disadvantage and marginalisation.
 The evaluation work may, for example, focus on issues such as poverty, deficits in health or education and geographic or social isolation.
 The disadvantage and marginalisation experienced may also intersect with issues such as race, age, gender, sexual orientation, physical or intellectual ability or ethnic background.